kyma-project/kyma/docs/application-connector/docs/041-environment-mapping-custom-resource.md

 type: Custom Resource
 ---

-The `environmentmappings.remoteenvironment.kyma.cx` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to enable APIs and Events from Remote Environment as a ServiceClass in a given Namespace.
-To get the up-to-date CRD and show the output in the yaml format, run this command:
+The `environmentmappings.remoteenvironment.kyma.cx` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to enable APIs and Events from a Remote Environment as a ServiceClass in a given Namespace.
+To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd environmentmappings.remoteenvironment.kyma.cx -o yaml